mattmorgante/marsrover/readme.md

 ### Considerations

 What happens if the rover tries to move off the plateau?
-Can 2 rovers occupy the same position?
+Assumes that two rovers can be in the same position at the same time.
 Should entering the moves be interactive or all at once?
+Should there be a default direction?

 ### Instructions
-* Ruby Version 2.1.2
+* Ruby Version 2.3.1
 * run `bundle install` in the console
 * To run the tests run `rspec spec/plateau_spec.rb` and `rspec spec/rover_spec.rb`